 The Terrible Two by Mac Barnett and Jory John, illustrated by Kevin Cornell

-SO funny and a quick read!
+This book is SO funny and a quick read!
 Learn some valuable cow trivia in this hilarious adventure of two pranksters who (eventually) work together to pull off the biggest prank of all time — a prank that will ensure they get April Fool’s Day off from school.
 The entire series is great.
 Your kids will zip through them, laughing all the way.

 Marcus Vega Doesn’t Speak Spanish by Pablo Cartaya